lite-xl/lite-xl-lsp/README.md

 directory, then replace the __autocomplete.lua__ plugin with the version on this repository which should later be merged into upstream.

-To add an lsp server in your user.lua file you can see the __serverlist.lua__ as an example or:
+To add an lsp server in your user init.lua file you can see the __serverlist.lua__ as an example or:

 ```lua
 local lsp = require "plugins.lsp"